 Please see the University of Kent's Statement of Findings for more information.

-In The Guardian University Guide 2019, over 86% of final-year Anthropology students were satisfied with the overall quality of their course.
+In The Guardian University Guide 2020, over 91% of final-year Anthropology students were satisfied with the quality of teaching on their course.

 Over 93% of final-year Modern Languages and Linguistics students were satisfied with the quality of teaching on their course in The Guardian University Guide 2019.